 How to prepare for your test

 Prepare for your Advanced Diet and Lifestyle with Omega 3 and 6 Blood Test by following these instructions.
-Take your sample between 6am and 10am.
-If you have an unusual sleep pattern (eg shift worker) then take this test within 2 hours of waking.
+Please take your sample before 10am.
 Avoid heavy exercise for 48 hours beforehand.
-Do not eat or drink anything other than water for 12 hours prior to your test.
-If you take medication then you are allowed to take it as you would normally.
-Stay well hydrated before your test.
+Do not eat for 12 hours prior to your test.
+Drink plenty of water, if you take medication then you are allowed to take it as you would normally.
+Hormonal contraception can affect this test, taking a break from this and using barrier contraception will give more accurate results.
 Corticosteroid medication can affect this test, ask your doctor whether to stop before testing.
-Take your sample at least 24 hours after any vitamin or mineral supplements.
-Take your blood test before you take any omega 3 supplements.
+You should take this test before you take any medication or vitamin/mineral supplements.
+Do not take Omega 3 supplements for 24 hours prior to your test.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Do not take vitamin B12 for two weeks prior to this test.
 If your B12 is prescribed ask your doctor whether to stop.
-Hormonal contraception can affect the results of this test.
-Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.

 FAQs